-- Be able to address complex issues that might arise in any of the core knowledge areas. - Be able to identify relevant issues and problems from the fact scenarios provided. - Be able to provide practical, clear and accurate advice. - Be able to draft documents in accordance with relevant procedural rules and principles. - Demonstrate adherence to the ethical and professional "best practice" of family law.
+- · Be expected to display a working knowledge of all the practice areas - · Be able to address complex issues that might arise in any of the core knowledge areas. - · Be able to identify relevant issues and problems from the fact scenarios provided. - · Be able to provide practical, clear and accurate advice. - · Be able to draft documents in accordance with relevant procedural rules and principles. - · Demonstrate adherence to the ethical and professional "best practice" of family law.

 Note: The cases and sections of legislation are provided by way of guideline assistance only.
-In the event that any new legislative reforms become effective before the date of assessment or new cases delivered, practitioners will be required to be aware of the changes to the law resulting from that legislation or those cases.
+In the event that any new legislative reforms become effective before the date of assessment and/or new cases delivered, practitioners will be required to be aware of the changes to the law resulting from that legislation and/or those cases.

-Parts, divisions, sections, orders and rules, if cited without legislative reference, are parts, divisions, sections, orders or rules of the Family Law Act 1975 (Cth) or the Family Law Rules 2004 (Cth).
+Parts, divisions, sections, orders and rules, if cited without legislative reference, are parts, divisions, sections, orders or rules of the Family Law Act 1975 (Cth) or the Federal Circuit and Family Court (Family Law) Rules 2021 (Cth).